vitormanfredini/game-cpp-sdl/README.md

 - no texture is being unloaded. implement a way of telling the TextureManager the texture's context (menu, game world, in-game UI, etc) so we can unload them without unloading textures that are being used.
 - main char healthbar render is not taking into account the screen offset, possible resizing necessary, etc
 - when firing a projectile, fire it from the center of the Character (instead of the base) and calculate its direction also from that position so it doesn't miss the target.
-- make a weapon factory with prototype pattern
 - bug: sometimes it doesn't find the closest enemy and fires at an enemy far away
 - render enemies from bottom to top (so they don't stay in front of others even though they are in the back)